 Community Use Areas are scattered throughout the inner western suburbs.
-These areas provide for the community's essential services (eg schools) and must be easily accessible.
-Private schools (which are contained within the Community Use Area) with catchments beyond their respective local areas are expected to attract private vehicle trips during peak times.
+These areas provide for the community's essential services (i.e. schools) and must be easily accessible to the community.
+The private schools (which are contained within the Community Use Area) with catchments beyond the local area are expected to attract private vehicle trips during peak times.
+Reducing traffic near schools would help to improve safety for students and local residents